-1. Because this is practical training, lectures boil down to a minimum and refer only to shorter theoretical explanations.
+I. Because this is practical training, lectures boil down to a minimum and refer only to shorter theoretical explanations.
 The biggest emphasis is put on shorter instructions regarding the writing of seminar papers and on the comments and/or suggestions concerning taught lessons, workshops, and written tasks.

 Practical application of theoretical bases learned in the Subject Specific Teaching Methodology course to the design of the operational teaching plan.
-Drawing up the plan according to the calendar for the coming school year, based on the National Curriculum Framework, Teaching plans for philosophy, ethics and logic, and individual Exam catalogues for philosophy, ethics and logic for secondary schools.
+Drawing up the plan according to the calendar for the coming school year, based on the National Curriculum Framework, Teaching plans for psychology, and individual Exam catalogues for psychology for secondary schools.